okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-password-hooks/main/index.md

 ## Ending the Migration Program

-Typically, you leave the Inline Password Hook endpoint in service for a fixed period of time - for instance, 60 days.
+Typically, you leave the inline password hook endpoint in service for a fixed period of time - for instance, 60 days.

 During that time, a large percentage of your active users will migrate over to Okta without them knowing or being disrupted in their usual workflow.